newrelic/newrelic-react-native-agent/README.md

 Integration with Expo is possible in both bare workflow and [custom managed workflow](https://docs.expo.io/workflow/customizing/) via [config plugins](https://docs.expo.io/guides/config-plugins/).

-### Installation

-if you are using [Bare Workflow](https://docs.expo.dev/introduction/managed-vs-bare/#bare-workflow),Please follow the above installation steps instead.
+* [Bare Workflow](https://docs.expo.dev/introduction/managed-vs-bare/#bare-workflow): Please follow the above installation steps instead.

-if you are using [Managed Workflow](https://docs.expo.dev/introduction/managed-vs-bare/#bare-workflow) after installing our package,add the config plugin to the plugins array of your app.json or app.config.js.
+* [Managed Workflow](https://docs.expo.dev/introduction/managed-vs-bare/#bare-workflow): After installing our package, add the config plugin to the plugins array of your `app.json` or `app.config.js`.

-After this,you need to use the  <span style="color:orange;">expo prebuild --clean </span> command as described in the  ["Adding custom native code"](https://docs.expo.dev/workflow/customizing/)guide to rebuild your app with the plugin changes. if this command is not running,you will get error to start New Relic Agent.
+After this, you need to use the `expo prebuild --clean` command as described in the  ["Adding custom native code"](https://docs.expo.dev/workflow/customizing/)guide to rebuild your app with the plugin changes.
+If this command is not running, you'll get errors when starting the New Relic agent.

 ## Usage
 See the examples below, and for more detail, see [New Relic IOS SDK doc](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile-ios/ios-sdk-api) or [Android SDK](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile-android/android-sdk-api).